Age of Discovery: Pizarro's Peru and the Inca Empire

 A first attempt to explore western South America was undertaken in 1522 by Pascual de Andagoya.
 Native South Americans told him about a gold-rich territory on a river called Pirú.
-Having reached San Juan River (Colombia), Andagoya fell ill and returned to Panama, where he spread news about "Pirú" as the legendary El Dorado.
-These, along with the accounts of success of Hernán Cortés, caught the attention of Pizarro.
+Having reached San Juan River (Colombia), Andagoya fell ill and returned to Panama, where he spread the news about "Pirú" as the legendary El Dorado.
+These, along with the accounts of the success of Hernán Cortés, caught the attention of Pizarro.

 Francisco Pizarro had accompanied Balboa in the crossing of the Isthmus of Panama.
 In 1524 he formed a partnership with priest Hernando de Luque and soldier Diego de Almagro to explore the south, agreeing to divide the profits.
 They dubbed the enterprise the "Empresa del Levante": Pizarro would command, Almagro would provide military and food supplies, and Luque would be in charge of finances and additional provisions.

-On 13 September 1524, the first of three expeditions left to conquer Peru with about 80 men and 40 horses.
-The expedition was a failure, reaching no farther than Colombia before succumbing to bad weather, hunger and skirmishes with hostile locals, where Almagro lost an eye.
-The place names bestowed along their route, Puerto deseado (desired port), Puerto del hambre (port of hunger) and Puerto quemado (burned port), attest to the difficulties of their journey.
-Two years later they began a second expedition with reluctant permission from the Governor of Panama.
-In August 1526, they left with two ships, 160 men and several horses.
-Upon reaching San Juan River they separated, Pizarro staying to explore the swampy coasts and Almagro sent back for reinforcements.
-Pizarro's main pilot sailed south and, after crossing the equator, captured a raft from Tumbes.
-To his surprise, it carried textiles, ceramic and much-desired gold, silver, and emeralds, becoming the central focus of the expedition.
-Soon Almagro joined with reinforcements and they resumed.
-After a difficult voyage facing strong winds and currents, they reached Atacames where they found a large native population under Inca rule, but they did not land.
+On 13 September 1524, the first of three expeditions set out to conquer Peru with 80 men and 40 horses.
+The venture failed, halting in Colombia due to bad weather, hunger, and conflicts with locals; Almagro lost an eye.
+Their route was marked by Puerto Deseado (desired port), Puerto del Hambre (port of hunger), and Puerto quemado (burned port).
+Two years later, a second expedition began with reluctant permission from the Governor of Panama.
+In August 1526, they departed with two ships, 160 men, and horses.
+Upon reaching the San Juan River, Pizarro explored swampy coasts, while Almagro sought reinforcements.
+Pizarro's pilot, sailing south and crossing the equator, captured a raft from Tumbes.
+To his surprise, the raft carried coveted textiles, ceramics, gold, silver, and emeralds, becoming the expedition's main focus.
+Almagro later joined with reinforcements, and despite challenging conditions, they reached Atacames, where a sizable native population under Inca rule was observed, though they did not land.

-Pizarro remained safe near the coast, while Almagro and Luque went back for reinforcements with proof of the rumoured gold.
-The new governor outright rejected a third expedition and ordered two ships to bring everyone back to Panama.
-Almagro and Luque grasped the opportunity to join Pizarro.
-When they arrived at the Isla de Gallo, Pizarro drew a line in the sand, saying: "There lies Peru with its riches; Here, Panama and its poverty.
-Choose, each man, what best becomes a brave Castilian."
-Thirteen men decided to stay and became known as The Famous Thirteen.
-They headed for La Isla Gorgona, where they remained for seven months before the arrival of provisions.
+Pizarro, safe near the coast, sent Almagro and Luque for reinforcements with proof if the rumoured gold.
+The new governor rejected a third expedition, ordering everyone back to Panama.
+Almagro and Luque seized the chance to rejoin Pizarro.
+At Isla de Gallo, Pizarro drew a line, presenting the choice between Peru's riches and Panama's poverty.
+Thirteen men, The Famous Thirteen, stayed and headed to La Isla Gorgona, staying seven months until provisions arrived.